Rubin-unige/assignment1_rt/README.md

       pub_turtle2.publish(turtle_vel);
   }
 ```
-*Explanation of the Code:*
+#### Explanation of the Code
   - `geometry_msgs::Twist turtle_vel;`: This message holds the velocity commands for the turtle.
 The `linear.x` field holds the linear velocity, and `angular.z` holds the angular velocity.
   - `turtle_vel.linear.x = linear_x;` and `turtle_vel.angular.z = angular_z;`: These lines set the user-defined velocities for linear and angular movement.
   - `pub_turtle1.publish(turtle_vel);` and `pub_turtle2.publish(turtle_vel);`: Depending on the selected turtle, the program publishes the velocity message to the appropriate topic (`/turtle1/cmd_vel` or `/turtle2/cmd_vel`).
   - `ros::Duration(1.0).sleep();`: This command pauses the program for 1 second, allowing the turtle to move.
-  - **Stopping the Turtle**: After 1 second, the velocities are set to 0 (both linear and angular) to stop the turtle, and the stop command is published to the respective turtle.

   `ros::Duration(1.0).sleep()` is used instead of `sleep(1.0)` because it is specifically designed for ROS nodes, ensuring proper synchronization with the ROS event loop and preventing any timing issues.

+#### 3. Stopping the Turtle
+After 1 second, the velocities are set to 0 (both linear and angular) to stop the turtle, and the stop command is published to the respective turtle.